 As a no annual fee rewards card, the list of benefits isn’t as long or packed with features as some of its premium competitors, but cardholders receive a few standout perks worth mentioning.

-- Unlimited 1.5% Cash Back – While many rewards cards cap the cash back you can receive, the Cash Wise Visa allows you to earn unlimited cash back rewards every year.
+- Unlimited 1.5% Cash Back – While many rewards cards cap the cash back you can receive, the asto allows you to earn unlimited cash back rewards every year.

 - Intro 1.8% Cash Back on Digital-Wallet Purchases – Earn an additional 20% rewards for the first 12 months on qualified digital-wallet payments.

 - Cell Phone Protection – Pay your monthly cell phone bill with your Cash Wise Visa, and you’re protected in the case of damage or theft for up to $600 (with a $25 deductible).